ikjxt/CodeBrown/README.md

 # CodeBrown

-# Round Table Pizza Delivery Tracker
+# Cheesy Tracker

 **Synopsis:**

-Round Table Pizza Delivery Tracker is a mobile application designed to assist Round Table Pizza in managing deliveries efficiently.
+Cheesy Tracker is a mobile application designed to assist our client in managing deliveries efficiently.
 The application provides real-time tracking of delivery drivers' locations, allowing business managers to customize routes, enhance accountability, and respond promptly to emergencies.

 # Project Description

+This project is a year long commitment we made to our client, in order to develop a product with all of his requested features and functionalites.
+We created an application that tracks the live location of users and allows admin accounts to access these location logs by both date and time.
+We also added two factor authentication, account verification, messaging functionality, GPS navigation, and some smaller functionalities to assist our client.

 **Client's Business:**